Germany again rejects Russian explanation for gas supply cut

 “We don’t see technical reasons,” Economy Ministry spokeswoman Beate Baron told reporters in Berlin.
 “Our information is that this turbine is a replacement turbine that was earmarked for use in September but, again, we are doing everything to take away possible pretexts for the Russian side.”

 Nord Stream 1 shut down altogether for annual maintenance on July 11.
-German officials are concerned that Russia may not resume gas deliveries at all after the scheduled end of that work on Thursday, and could cite a another alleged technical reason not to do so.
+German officials are concerned that Russia may not resume gas deliveries at all after the scheduled end of that work on Thursday, and could cite an alleged technical reason not to do so.

 Baron wouldn’t say where the turbine is at present, citing security reasons, but said no European Union permit is needed for its transport because it doesn’t fall under EU sanctions.